csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 be created on a list of attributes, for example on attributes _name_, and _dept name_ of _student_.

-We study later, in Chapter 11, how indices are actually implemented, includ- ing a particularly widely used kind of index called a B+-tree index.
+We study later, in Chapter 11, how indices are actually implemented, including a particularly widely used kind of index called a B+-tree index.

 Although the SQL language does not formally define any syntax for creating indices, many databases support index creation using the syntax illustrated below.